- This event has passed.

 Physical Activity/Health: Achieving Healthy Lifestyles through Physical Activity

 Guests were Rhian McCarroll (Cara), Aoife Ní Mhuirí (Salaso), Gerry Maguire (Spina Bifida Hydrocephalus Ireland), Chris Kane (Lean Ar Aghaidh Service, Rehab Care) and Chris Cassoni for a conversation on the importance of physical activity and fitness opportunities for people with disabilities, the challenges associated, and how we can support and encourage active and healthy lifestyles.

 Guests were Sarah Kerrigan (Trouble on a Peg Leg), Ciara Munnelly (Sport Ireland Outdoors), Deborah Foley (Carlow Sports Partnership), Tom Losey (Liquid Therapy) and Charlie Clay for a conversation on the benefits, challenges and opportunities for people with disabilities accessing the great outdoors.

 National Perspective: I’m in Too – Where to from here?

-The event includes contributions from the following:
+The event included contributions from the following:

 Nikki BradleyAdaptive Adventurer